Skip to main content

 [aipkit_semantic_search]

 Semantic Search uses the global settings from this panel.
 It does not use OpenAI Vector Stores in the current UI.
-Use the same embedding model that was used when the Pinecone or Qdrant data was added.
+Use the same embedding model that was used when the Pinecone, Qdrant, or Chroma data was added.

 Knowledge Base Semantic Search settings